encukou/pytmxlib/README.md

 Each tileset within a map has a `first_gid`, the gid of its first object.
 The first_gid is always `number of tiles in all preceding tilesets + 1`.
-(It is written to the TMX file to help loaders, but should not be changed.)
+(It is written to the TMX file to help loaders, but should not be changed there.)

     >>> tileset.first_gid(map)
     1